Danny the Street: Fictional character biography

-Danny is a stretch of roadway who has long served as a home and haven for the strange, outcast and dispossessed.
+Danny is a stretch of roadway that has long served as a home and haven for the strange, outcast and dispossessed.
 He possesses superpowers, including the ability to teleport by integrating into a city's geography; roads and buildings simply make room for him.
 He does this mostly at night, when no one is looking.
 Danny travels the globe, and sometimes beyond, happily seeking out people and communities in need of shelter, safety and community.
 Thus, it is possible to turn a corner on the way to work, and find oneself walking down Danny's roadway.
 Danny once teleported into the City Under The Pentagon and can teleport into the wilderness when needed.

 Danny's flamboyant personality and propensity for cross-dressing is evidenced when he lines his street with typically masculine stores (e.g. gun shops and sporting goods stores) decorated with frilly pink curtains and lace.
 Danny speaks by altering his form.
 For example, he communicates with signs in his windows, messages on typewriters, and with letters formed from manhole vapor or broken glass shards.
 Danny speaks English, heavily flavored with Polari, a largely antiquated form of slang spoken among certain British subcultures, including some of the LGBTQ community.
 Bona to vada ("Good to see you") is his favorite way of greeting friends.
 His personality is based, at least partially, on Irish drag performer Danny La Rue.
 Danny is kind, compassionate, quick to joke and slow to anger.
 If pushed past his limits, however, he can even the score by manipulating his environment.

 Danny first came in contact with the Doom Patrol when he and his residents were attacked by Darren Jones and the Men from N.O.W.H.E.R.E.
 Jones' obsession with normalcy and with enforcing his "1950s sit-com" worldview, made Danny an obvious target.
 The struggle took Danny to downtown New York City, where the Doom Patrol investigated the disturbance.
 They worked hard to protect Danny and his residents, but it was ultimately the members of Danny the Street's Perpetual Cabaret who defeated Jones.
 In addition to the Doom Patrol and the Perpetual Cabaret, Danny housed Flex Mentallo, protecting the hero during the mental breakdown that followed his first and only failure.